hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+In continuation to the above self created a branch of the repo named "edit-readme" to modify contents of this readme.
+Branching exists to help developers manage their workflows.

+Advantage of branching is that changes you make on a branch don't affect the main branch, so you're free to experiment and commit changes, safe in the knowledge that your branch won't be merged until it's ready to be reviewed by someone you're collaborating with.